 Pedicle screws are the standard technique for fusing the spine.
-Surgeons attach these screws to the pedicles of two consecutive vertebral segments to secure them to each other.
+Surgeons attach these screws to the pedicles of two consecutive vertebrael segments to secure them to each other.
 For example, the lumber section of the spine consists of five such segments, designated L1 through L5.
 Lumbar pedicle screw fixation could therefore use pedicle screws to fuse segments L3 and L4.
 To understand this better, keep reading.

 What Does Lumbar Pedicle Screw Fixation Do?